sdsu-unrc/unrc_docs/cluster/mpi_run.md

 ---

-Author:
-- |
+Running a job on the cluster: BLAST+
+===

-    Brian Moore, University Networking and Research Computing (UNRC)
+[Brian.Moore@sdstate.edu](Brian.Moore@sdstate.edu)  University Networking and Research Computing (UNRC)
-    South Dakota State University
-Title: |
-    Hoe to run an mpi job on the cluster

 ---

+# Running an MPI job on the cluster:  Hello, World

+In this document we take you through how to compile and run a first MPI program on the cluster, an MPI "Hello, World" program.

-# Parallel computing
+# Introduction: Parallel computing

 Resources for more information